LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W07-D1-Objects.md

 ### Q and A

+- Winter registration is open!
-- [Upcoming classes](CS133JS-LN-W06-DX-NextSoftwareDevClasses.html) for the Software Development AAS degree program (previously Computer Programming AAS).
+  [Upcoming classes](CS133JS-LN-W06-DX-NextSoftwareDevClasses.html) for the Software Development AAS degree program

-- Lab 5
-  - Part 1, any questions?
-  - Part 2, any questions?
+- Lab 5 on Arrays&mdash; any questions?
+  - Code review due today.
+  - Production version due Thursday.

 - Does anyone have any other questions about anything?